In the chapter of the contemporary Slovene popular music, Katalena needs to be addressed as no more and no less than a

 The band Katalena draws inspiration from Slovenian folk music legacy, but adjusts and performs it according to its own aesthetics and preferences.
 The basic premise of Katalena’s enterprise is belief in timelessness of traditional music, which, according to band members, is still alive in young generations today - not as some long lost object, but as a vital tradition.
 Katalena strives to invigorate this music legacy with its own fresh energy, while dusting off its ideological connotations and allowing its playfulness and catchy rhythms to take over.

-In the span of almost 16 years, the band released six albums: (Z)godbe/Stories-Music (ZKP RTV Slovenija), Babje leto/Indian Summer, Kmečka ohcet/Peasant Wedding in Cvik cvak!
-(Dallas Records), Noč čarovnic/Night of The Witches and Enci benci Katalenci (Pivec Publishing).
+In the span of almost 17 years, the band released six albums: (Z)godbe/Stories-Music (ZKP RTV Slovenija), Babje leto/Indian Summer, Kmečka ohcet/Peasant Wedding in Cvik cvak!
+(Dallas Records), Noč čarovnic/Night of The Witches, Enci benci Katalenci and Človek ni zver/Man is not a Beast (Pivec Publishing).

 All albums were extremely well received by critics and audience alike, and extensive touring brought their music to larger crowds home and abroad.
 Katalena performed on almost every club, concert hall or festival stage in the country and has done a fair bit of globetrotting, too, with gigs in USA, France, Germany, Israel, Italy, Hungary, Croatia, Switzerland, Czech Republic, Bulgaria and Austria.

 Katalena also appeared at these festivals and venues (home and abroad), sometimes more than once: